 - examined Virginia Woolf's treatment of relationships through a close reading of novels including To the Lighthouse and Mrs. Dalloway

 - investigated weighted pebbling numbers of graphs and theorems concerning them

 - analyzed the debates over Female Genital Cutting as a discourse about cultural sensitivity

-The deadline for applications for the College Colloquium Student Research program is February 12, 2018.
+The deadline for applications for the College Colloquium Student Research program is February 2, 2024 by 4:30 pm.
 Proposals, transcripts, and supporting materials must be submitted online.

 Sponsors should submit their recommendations online.